plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Br.
 Nhat Van:*** My family couldn’t come, but they watched the ceremony online.
 In the beginning, they were asking, “When are you coming home?”
 But now I think they understand.
 I told them that I feel at peace here.
 They have always accepted my choices.
 I hope they can come next year and see that it is much better than they can imagine.

 ***Br.
 Nhat Vu:*** My blood family is basically my son.
 He is well aware of my path since he grew up with me and I raised him according to the Five Precepts.
 So, he feels me.
 He can see me blooming in the sangha, in this new life.
-He told me last August: “To Love – this is a cool job, Dad!”
+He told me last August: “To love – this is a cool job, Dad!”

 <div class="article-end"></div>